mendix/docs/content/developerportal/deploy/mendix-sso.md

 3. Delete the **MendixSSO** module from **App Store modules**.

-4. Review the **Errors** pane for any other references to **MendixSSO**—there will only be additional errors if Mendix SSO has been modified.
+4. Review the **Errors** pane for any other references to **MendixSSO**—there will only be additional errors if MendixSSO has been modified.

 ## 4 Setting Up Mendix Single Sign-On{#setting-up}

 These instructions are for apps which did not originally have the MendixSSO module.
 For example, if you have an existing app which did not have the MendixSSO App Store module.

 {{% alert type="info" %}}
-You do not have to follow these steps for apps (for example, starter apps) which already have Mendix SSO, or if you are upgrading an existing MendixSSO module to a newer version.
+You do not have to follow these steps for apps (for example, starter apps) which already have MendixSSO, or if you are upgrading an existing MendixSSO module to a newer version.
 {{% /alert %}}

-To enable Mendix SSO in your app, follow these steps:
+To enable MendixSSO in your app, follow these steps:

 1. Import the MendixSSO module from the [Mendix App Store](https://appstore.home.mendix.com/link/app/111349/Mendix/MendixSSO-(for-Mendix-7)).